Pacific Bone Broth is a traditional sipping broth made from organic chicken bones.

 I have found a simple way to make my own bone broth.

-Step two: Remove meat from remaining chicken and use in another dish.
-Place the bone and parts remaining in a stock pot with at least a quart of fresh water.
+Step two: Debone the chicken and use in another dish.
+Place the bone and remaining parts back in the stock pot and add a fresh water as needed.
 Add salt, garlic, and pepper to taste.
 (You can also add some veggies if you wish.)

 Step four: Remove from heat and discard bones.
-Strain stock through fine mesh sieve and combine with Cheater’s Chicken Stock.
+Strain stock through fine mesh sieve and enjoy.

 You can use it immediately, refrigerate it, or freeze some for later.